 How is melanoma assessed and staged?

-If the initial biopsy and the tissue taken from the wide local excision show that the melanoma is just in the top layer of skin and is less than 0.76 mm thick then no further tests are usually needed.
+If the initial biopsy and the tissue taken from the wide local excision show that the melanoma is just in the very top layer of skin then no further tests are usually needed.
 It is highly unlikely that it will have spread.
 This is an early stage 1 melanoma.

 A doctor will examine you to see if you have any swollen lymph glands (nodes) near to the melanoma.
 If you have, the melanoma may have spread to these local lymph nodes.

 It is possible that there may be some early spread without causing symptoms if the melanoma is thicker on the initial biopsy.
 In particular, there may be spread of some cells to the nearest lymph node without it yet causing it to swell.
 Therefore, a test called sentinel lymph node biopsy, and sometimes other tests, may be advised.

 This is a procedure in which the lymph node nearest to the melanoma is removed.
 For example, if you have melanoma on your leg, the surgeon will take out a lymph node up in your groin.
 The idea is to see if the melanoma has spread up to the lymph nodes; this can give an idea of the prognosis.
 Removing the lymph node doesn't make the survival rates any better.